zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11.directories -> write the script that displays directory 12.newest files -> write the script that displays newest files 13.unique -> write the script that displays unique
+11.directories -> write the script that displays directory 12.newest files -> write the script that displays newest files 13.unique -> write the script that displays unique 14.findtheword -> write the script that displsys findtheword